The Volvo Environment Prize is awarded to Amory B. Lovins, the Rocky Mountain Institute

 "The problems with climate change can readily be solved if the world learned how to save energy"

-Göteborg, SWE (November 1, 2007) - One of the world's most well known advocates for energy efficiency, Amory B. Lovins, chief scientist of the Rocky Mountain Institute in Colorado, received the Volvo Environment Prize at a ceremony in Stockholm November 1st.
-The 1.5 million SEK Volvo Environment Prize ($235,390 USD) awarded by an independent foundation and the selection committee is comprised of internationally recognized scientists and researchers in the fields of economics and environmental studies.
+One of the worlds's most well known advocates for energy efficiency, Amory B. Lovins, chief scientist of the Rocky Mountain Institute in Colorado, will receive the Volvo Environment Prize at a ceremony in Stockholm November 1st.
+The Volvo Environment Prize (1.5 million SEK) is awarded by an independent foundation and the selection committee is comprised of internationally recognized scientists and researchers in the fields of economics and environmental studies.

 For more than 30 years Amory Lovins has advocated a more efficient use of energy rather than increasing the production of it.
 He claims that sufficient energy exists for everyone to live and move about comfortably, provided that we do away with the wasteful energy practices of today.